GSA/piv-guides/_devconfig/ssh-all.md

 #### Obtain and save public key from PIV card

   1. Insert your **PIV card** into your computer's smartcard reader.
-  2. Use the following command to save the **user&#39;s public SSH key** to a file and submit the file to Jump server administrator.
+  2. Use the following command to save the **user's public SSH key** to a file and submit it to Jump server administrator.

         ```
 			ssh-keygen -D /Library/OpenSC/lib/pkcs11/opensc-pkcs11.so > mykey.pub